AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Video modality

 \subsection{Conditional Video Generation}

 In conditional video generation, users can control the content of the generated video through various inputs.
-In this subsection, we investigate the scenario where the input information can be a collection of video frames (i.e., including single images), or an input class.
-A summary of these settings is shown in Fig.~\ref{figure:video_conditional}.
+Here, we present the scenarios where the input information can be a collection of video frames (i.e., including single images), or a class.
+Figure \ref{figure:video_conditional} summarizes these settings.

 \textbf{Video-to-Video Synthesis} aims to generate a video conditioned on an input video clip.
 There are many applications for this task, including motion transfer and synthetic-to-real synthesis.
 Most approaches identify ways to transfer information (e.g., motion information) to the generated video while maintaining consistency in other aspects (e.g., identities remain the same).
 Vid2vid \cite{wang2018video} learns a cGAN using paired input and output videos with a spatio-temporal learning objective to learn to map videos from one visual domain to another.
 Chan et al. \cite{chan2019everybody} extract the pose sequence from a subject and transfers it to a target subject, which allows users to synthesize people dancing by transferring the motions from a dancer.
 Wang et al. \cite{wang2019few} proposes a few-shot approach for video-to-video synthesis which requires only a few videos of a new person to perform the transfer of motions between subjects.
-Mallya et al. \cite{mallya2020world} aims to maintain 3D consistency in generated videos by condensing and storing the information of the 3D world as a 3D point cloud, improving temporal coherence.
 LIA \cite{wang2022latent} approaches the video-to-video task without explicit structure representations, and achieve it purely by manipulating the latent space of a GAN \cite{goodfellow2014generative} for motion transfer.

-\textbf{Future Video Prediction} is where a video generative model takes in some prefix frames (i.e., an image or video clip), and aim to generate the future frames.